quanghuy0497/Writing-in-the-Sciences/Unit 04 - The Writing Process/README.md

 		+ Just throw things into the Word document as they come along
 		+ Highlight favorite information, which could make it into the final article
 		+ Information comes with details about the day, name, details, examples...
-		=> Make writing efficient.
+		=> Make writing efficient
 + Brainstorm while away from the computer
-	+ A lot of pre-writing can be done away from the computer while you're multitasking.
+	+ A lot of pre-writing can be done away from the computer while you're multitasking
 	+ Brainstorm when the brain is free
 		+ Utilize the exercising, driving, or waiting time when the brain just wanders
 			+ Think about how a piece is gonna be structured
 			+ Think about what the main take-home messages are
-		+ Sometimes it comes up with new ideas or new connections.
+		+ Sometimes it comes up with new ideas or new connections
 	+ Work out take-home messages
 	+ Organize your paper
 	+ Write memorable lines